-If you have any questions or need additional information, call the Alarm Unit between 9:00 a.m. and 3:00 p.m., Monday through Friday
+If you have any questions about Alarm monitoring and Security Monitoring or need additional information, call the Alarm Unit between 9:00 a.m. and 3:00 p.m., Monday through Friday

 Alarm systems can require Permit & Fee with proper local authority.
-Alarm Permits are required by city and county police departments.
+Alarm Permits are required by city & county police departments.
 All home and business locations are claimed city or deemed county.
-Just because you live in Austin does not mean that Austin police department responds.
-Every address has three responding authorities to consider; Police, Fire and Medical.
+Just because you live in Austin does not mean that the Austin police department responds.
+Every address has three responding authorities to consider; Police, Fire & Medical.

-Cedar Park and Round Rock police departments do not require alarm permits.
+Cedar Park & Round Rock police departments do not require alarm permits.
 In the event you are unsure make contact with Avenger Security or with your local police department to verify for each emergency service.
 All locations have only one responding authority.
-You must pay the alarm permit only if responding authority requires.
+You must pay the alarm permit only if the responding authority requires it.

-Central Security Full Service Turnkey Solutions for burglar alarm, fire alarm, access control and video surveillance.
-Our engineering team is proud to provide the most advanced cloud based commercial enterprise solutions available for security alarm, fire alarm, access control, video surveillance, GPS and more.
+Central Security Full Service Turnkey Solutions for burglar alarm, fire alarm, access control, and video surveillance.
+Our engineering team is proud to provide the most advanced cloud-based commercial enterprise solutions available for security alarm, fire alarm, access control, video surveillance, GPS & more.
 Dual licensed by the state of Texas for private security and commercial fire alarm.
-Central Security can use current security system/s from other providers at no cost.
-Central Security does not have a long term agreement for security alarm monitoring services.
-Austin’s only FULL SERVICE security alarm, fire alarm, access control and video surveillance provider.
-Central Security will visit home or business at no cost, basic materials are provided at no cost and alarm system monitoring service is most reasonable.
+Central Security can use the current security system/s from other providers at no cost.
+Central Security does not have a long-term agreement for security alarm monitoring services.
+Austin’s only FULL-SERVICE security alarm, fire alarm, access control, and video surveillance provider.
+Central Security will visit homes or businesses at no cost, basic materials are provided at no cost, and alarm system monitoring service is most reasonable.

-After purchase of security burglar alarm monitoring service, please make notice to local municipality for proper registration if such registration is required by municipality.
-If responding authority requires permit for security monitoring service, notice will be given.
+After the purchase of the security burglar alarm monitoring service, please make notice to the local municipality for proper registration if such registration is required by the municipality.
+If the responding authority requires a permit for security monitoring service, notice will be given.